vicajoy/applitools-cbt-hackathon/README.md

 they will be recorded in `traditional-V2-TestResults.txt` file.
 * Used Chrome v83.0.4 and Firefox v77.0.1 browsers (the latest ones that Linux supports).
 * Edge Chromium is not available on Linux, that's why it's missing in these tests.
+* Drivers in this project have been downloaded for Linux system.
+So if you are working on another platform, make sure to download the corresponding ones.

 ## Author